wdv4758h/pypy-extradoc/blog/draft/tm.rst

 scratch.

-By now, the fact that it can basically work should be clear: multiple transactions will only get into conflicts when modifying the same data structures, which is the case where the magical wand above would have put locks.
+By now, the fact that it can basically work should be clear: multiple transactions will only get into conflict when modifying the same data structures, which is the case where the magical wand above would have put locks.
 If the magical program could progress without too many locks, then the transactional program can progress without too many